 On Sacred Ground: We of the Sacred Ground Team do what we can, right where we live, to conserve the land and honor the web of life.
 We persistently network throughout Wyoming with others who care about the environment; provide resources from our interfaith partners on earth keeping; and host various educational, networking, and outreach events about honoring and conserving the earth.

 For Peace and Justice: “We are one family whatever our national, racial, ethnic, economic and ideological differences.
 We are our brothers’ and sisters’ keepers, wherever they may be.”
 (From Catholic Charities, USA) We envision a society that promotes human dignity and the capacity for each to grow.
 Marred by deepening divisions among us, especially the rich and the poor, as a moral duty, we advocate for and with the poor, prisoners, foreigners, and others who are vulnerable.
 Therefore, we support systems, causes, actions and laws that do the following:

-- Seek to reduce poverty by improving access to affordable housing, food, health care, child and vulnerable adult care and a living wage.
+Whereas: The Wyoming Interfaith Network seeks to reduce child and vulnerable adult poverty and hunger, by improving access to affordable housing, food, health care, child and vulnerable adult care and a living wage.

 For Spiritual Life: The family of faith, represented in the Wyoming Interfaith Network, contains a broad diversity of denominations and variety of beliefs, yet within our diversity we persistently seek unity.
 Our ethical systems, while centered upon love of God and neighbor, also have distinct differences.
 In the midst of these differences we seek to honor each individual’s conscience, and in the spirit of mutual respect for each unique tradition, we therefore affirm the following: